 PS: Should you have any questions, please feel free to contact me at:

 |Includes international air|

 Namaste!
 We are welcomed the traditional Indian way with palms held together.
 After immigration and custom formalities, we are met and driven to Kovalam.
-After checking into our hotel, and before dinner, Paul Saltzman will welcome you on this unique journey at the Neera Bar outdoor patio.
-As an added treat, one lucky person will win a draw for Paul’s ‘Special’ Limited Edition box set (value $325).
+After checking into our hotel, and before dinner, Paul Saltzman will welcome you on this unique journey at the Sky Bar at our hotel.
+As an added treat, one lucky person will win a draw for Paul’s Special Limited-Edition “The Beatles In India” box set (value $325).

 1. Morning Yoga session (optional)

-Scenic coastal drive to Alleppey, where we board traditional rice boats—Ketuvallam—converted to house boats and begin our magical journey through Kerala’s picturesque inland waterways, relaxing in the tranquility of the backwaters and lakes, experiencing the way of life and activity of the locals.
-The authentic Kerala cuisine cooked on board is exquisite.
-Boats have one or two bedrooms.
+Scenic coastal drive to Alleppey where we board traditional rice boats—Ketuvallam—converted to house boats and begin our magical journey through Kerala’s picturesque inland waterways, relaxing on the tranquility of the backwaters and lakes, experiencing the way of life and activity of the locals.
+A special treat is the authentic and exquisite Kerala cuisine cooked on-board.
+Boats have two or three bedrooms.

 Overnight: House Boat (1 Night) (B, L, D)